VN-Fealinx/defacer/readme.md

 3. Make sure you have installed Apptainer on your machine (you will likely need root privileges).
 The [Quick start page of Apptainer can be found here](https://apptainer.org/docs/user/main/quick_start.html).
 4. From the root folder of the project, run `apptainer build defacer.sif defacer_apptainer.recipe`.
 This will create the apptainer image `defacer.sif` that can be used to run the defacing pipeline.

+## Building the Docker image
+Follow these steps
+1. Download (or clone) this repository from Github to your machine.
+2. Download the model files from here: [https://cloud.efixia.com/sharing/Mn9LB5mIR](https://cloud.efixia.com/sharing/Mn9LB5mIR) and store the zip file (still zipped, no need to uncompress it) in the root folder of the project (i.e. next to the `Dockerfile` file).
+3. Make sure you have Docker installed on your machine (you will need root privileges).
+4. From the root folder of the project, run `docker build -t myId/defacer .` (replace `myId` by your username).

 ## Running the pipeline through the container
 ### Input structure
 The pipeline expects its input data to be organized in an input folder, containing one sub-folder per aquisition to deface (each aquisition subfolder will here contain the DICOM series of said aquisition).
 The name of the subfolder will be used to name the output folder.